imk24/Global-Housing-Affordibility-Dashboard-1975---2025-/README.md

 Key Metrics

-Affordability- Composite measure of housing cost relative to income
+Affordability- Composite measure of housing cost relative to disposable income

 Price_To_Dis_Income - Ratio of house price to disposable income